Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 If you enlarge a hard drive to the size of a football field, the platter would be the game area, and the head would be the size of a golf cart.
 Now imagine that little cart is moving at about a million miles per hour, just a hair above the ground.

-It's amazing that it doesn't crash every few minutes.
+It’s already amazing if it doesn’t touch the ground every few minutes.
+And it (almost) never does.

 As mentioned above, the more platters a hard drive has, the more information it can store.

-Generally, storage makers achieve higher storage capacity of hard drives by increasing the number of platters and the density of each platter's track.
+Generally, storage makers achieve higher hard drive storage capacity by increasing the number of platters and the density of each platter’s track.

-This type of data recording is called "Conventional Magnetic Recording" (CMR)—some companies might call it "Perpendicular Magnetic Recording" (PMR).
+The first type is called “Conventional Magnetic Recording” (CMR), but some companies might call it “Perpendicular Magnetic Recording” (PMR).

 With CMR, each data track on a platter doesn’t overlap the adjacent ones—there’s a gap between them.

 CMR allows for straightforward recording.
-It generally fills up each platter the drive track by track, which is simple and fast.
-But we lose some space for the gaps between tracks.
+It generally fills up each platter of the drive track by track, which is simple and fast.
+However, we lose some space for the gaps between tracks.
+This means more materials are required, and CMR drives tend to have a higher cost-over-storage ratio than their alternatives.

-Since 2015, there's been a new way of recording on a hard drive called "Shingled Magnetic Recording" (or SMR).
+Since 2015, a new way of recording on a hard drive has been developed called “Shingled Magnetic Recording” (or SMR).

-The name comes from the fact with SMR, each data track overlaps its previous one, similar to shingles on a roof, eliminating the gaps between tracks and increasing the density of each platter a great deal.
-As a result, SMR hard drives are affordable.
+The name comes from the fact that each data track overlaps its previous one, similar to shingles on a roof.
+This eliminates the gaps between tracks and greatly increases the density of each platter.
+As a result, SMR hard drives are more affordable.

 Solid-state drives: It’s a complicated world